 It’s time to bust out some scraps!
-This super cute project targets some of the smaller pieces in your bag of favorite fabric bits.
-Our project takes an ordinary washcloth to the next level by adding a very pretty patchwork bound edge.
-We created a standard single fold bias binding and attached it in the traditional two-step method to a soft terry cloth center.
-There are links within the article below to full tutorials on both making and attaching bias binding.
-The extra-special part is how the binding is created from a patchworked panel.
-Pull out some of your favorite skinny scraps, piece them together side by side, then cut the bias strips from this assembled fabric panel.
+This super cute project targets some of the smaller pieces in your bag of favorite fabric bits and takes an ordinary washcloth to the next level by adding a very pretty Patchwork bound edge.
+We created a standard single fold Bias Binding and attached it in the traditional two-step method to a soft terry cloth center.
+There are links within the article below to full tutorials on both making and attaching Bias Binding.
+The extra-special part is how the Binding is created from a patchworked panel.
+Pull out some of your favorite skinny scraps, piece them together side by side, then cut the Bias strips from this assembled fabric panel.

 This is a super easy project; you could make stacks of cute cloths in a single afternoon.
 Roll and bundle a coordinated group into a fancy wicker basket, toss in a few specialty lotions or soaps, and you have an adorable gift for any occasion.
 They’d be a wonderful option in “kid print fabrics” for a baby shower.

 Use the leftover Binding strips to tie a perfectly matching bow.

 Each washcloth uses approximately 56″ of ½” Bias Binding.
 If you are making a number of washcloths, you can use a manual Bias tape maker to speed up the process.

 Each washcloth finishes at approximately 13½” x 13½”.